cyberbotics/webots/docs/reference/motor.md

 The *velocity* can be changed at run-time with the `wb_motor_set_velocity` function.
 The value should always be positive (the default is 10).

-- The `multiplier` field specifies the multiplying factor to impose in this specific motor.
+- The `multiplier` field specifies the ratio factor of this specific motor in a coupled motors context.
-This field only has an effect for coupled motors (i.e. multiple motors in a robot that share the same name structure).
+This field therefore has no effect if the motor does not belong to a coupling.
-No distinct reference motor exists among the coupled ones, so the ratio applied in practice is always relative to the multiplier of the motor that is effectively being commanded in the controller.
+No absolute reference motor exists among the coupled ones, the command value enforced on the motor depends therefore on the ratio between this multiplier and the multiplier of the sibling motor that is relaying it.
-The multiplier cannot be zero.

 > **Note**: there is no requirement to have a motor with `multiplier` 1 among the coupled ones.
-If a motor has multiplier 2, and a second one has multiplier 4, and a velocity command is given to the first, then the latter will move twice as fast.
-If the second motor is being controlled instead, the first will receive half of whatever is imposed to the other.
+If a motor has multiplier 2, and a second one has multiplier 4, when a velocity command is given to the first the second will move twice as fast.
+If the second motor is the one being controlled instead, then the first will do so at half the speed.

 - The `sound` field specifies the URL of a WAVE sound file.
 If the `sound` value starts with `http://` or `https://`, Webots will get the file from the web.